jldowson/FSUIPC_WAPI/README.md

 You can register for a callback function to be called when the lvars/hvars have been loaded and are available using the following function:
 <code>        void registerUpdateCallback(void (*callbackFunction)(void));</code><br>

-You can also register for a callback to be received when lvars have been updated, and flag individual lvars to be added to this callback, using the following functions:
+You can also register for a callback to be received when lvars have been updated, and flag individual lvars to be added to this callback, using the following functions:<br>
 <code>        registerLvarUpdateCallback(void (*callbackFunction)(int id[], double newValue[]));</code><br>
 <code>        void registerLvarUpdateCallback(void (*callbackFunction)(const char* lvarName[], double newValue[]));</code><br>
 <code>        void flagLvarForUpdateCallback(int lvarId);</code><br>